 Secretions in the throat or the relaxing of the throat muscles can lead to noisy breathing, sometimes called the death rattle.
 Repositioning the person, limiting fluid intake, or using drugs to dry secretions can minimize the noise.
 Such treatment is aimed at the comfort of the family or caregivers because noisy breathing occurs at a time when the dying person is unaware of it.
 The death rattle does not cause discomfort for the dying person.
 This breathing can continue for hours and often means that death will occur in hours or days.

 At the time of death, a few muscle contractions may occur, and the chest may heave as if to breathe.
 The heart may beat a few minutes after breathing stops, and a brief seizure may occur.
 Unless the dying person has a contagious infectious disease that poses a risk to others, family members should be assured that touching, caressing, and holding the body of a dying person, even for a while after the death, are acceptable.
 Generally, seeing the body after death is helpful to those close to the person.
-Doing so seems to counter the common but irrational idea later on that the person really did not die.

 The last moments of a person’s life can have a lasting effect on family members, friends, and caregivers.
 When possible, the person should be in an area that is peaceful, quiet, and physically comfortable.
 Family members should be encouraged to maintain physical contact with the person, such as holding hands.
 If desired by the person, family members, friends, and clergy should be present.